Godley/101-ways-python-reference/README.md

 pytest .
 ```

+## What this demonstrates
+- Type annotations
+- string formatting
+- standard lib functions used throughout
+- pytest usage, setup
+- functional programming
+- simple list comprehensions

+This isn't necessarily the cleanest code, there are probably easier ways to do everything - I would class this as a first pass.

+## What I haven't implemented
+- backwards diagonals (i.e those that start right to left, top to bottom rather than left to right top to bottom)
+- any of the bonus rounds

+## Original instructions
 Connect4 is a grid-based game, where players take it in turns to add
 tokens.
 The winner is whoever manages to line up 4 pieces, in any
 direction, first.
 Diagonals are allowed.